 For those who plan a longer hike tour, there is also a historic trail that connects Saksun and Tjornuvik.
 It is considered one of the most beautiful ways on the Faroe Islands.
 Unfortunately we could not hike it because we had too little time.

 The island of Vágar is the third largest of the Faroe Islands and lies west of the island of Streymoy.
 Both islands are connected by the four-kilometer Vágart tunnel.
 For driving through you have to pay a Toll Fee You can simply pay these at the next gas station.

-From the island of Vágar we offer boat trips to the bird paradise on the island of Mykines.
-Here you have the opportunity to get very close to breeding puffins.
-Unfortunately we had no luck with the weather and our boat trip was cancelled because of too strong wind.
+Vágar Island offers boat trips to the bird paradise on Mykines Island.
+Here you have the opportunity to get close to breeding puffins.
+Unfortunately we had no luck with the weather and our boat trip was canceled because of too strong wind.

 Faroe Island Eysturoy